Graph Deep Learning for Time Series Forecasting: Practical examples and experiments

 \paragraph{Results} \autoref{t:benchmarks} shows the results of the empirical evaluation of the reference models on the selected datasets.
-Graph-based architectures outperform standard local and global predictors in all of the considered scenarios; the performance gap is particularly wide when considering fully global models.
+Graph-based architectures outperform standard local and global predictors in all considered scenarios; the performance gap is particularly wide when considering fully global models.
 As one might expect, local models perform and scale poorly.
-Notably, the use of node embeddings makes the resulting global-local models markedly improve performance w.r.t.\ the fully global baselines.
+This is particularly evident in \gls{engrad}, where data are generated from similar processes.
+In this scenario, local components bring limited benefits compared to a fully global architecture.
+In every other case, hybrid global-local models obtain markedly better performance than fully global baselines.
 However, it should be noted that such models lack flexibility in inductive settings as discussed in \autoref{sec:inductive}.
-As a final comment, anisotropic message-passing schemes outperform their isotropic counterparts in most scenarios, while \gls{tts} architectures perform on par or better than \gls{tas} models.
+Moreover, anisotropic message-passing schemes outperform their isotropic counterparts in most scenarios, while \gls{tts} architectures perform on par or better than \gls{tas} models.
 Finally note that, although the above results are significant, they do not necessarily generalize to all datasets and \gls{tts}/\gls{tas} architectures.